AlbanAndrieu/ansible-eclipse/README.md

 ### Detailed usage guide

-Once eclipse is installed using ansible, a docker image is automatically created, so please do not hesitate to enhance ansible script it will then improve docker image...
+Once [Eclipse](https://www.eclipse.org) is installed using ansible, a [Docker](https://www.docker.com/) [image](https://registry.hub.docker.com/u/nabla/ansible-eclipse/) is automatically created on [Docker Hub](https://registry.hub.docker.com/), so please do not hesitate to enhance ansible script it will then improve docker image automatically...

 ### Authors and license